 Image

-For established beds, applying layer of compost can serve as a general fertilizer and help replenish volume lost due to erosion.
+For established beds, applying a layer of compost can serve as a general fertilizer and help replenish volume lost due to erosion.
 Subsequently, top with a layer of mulch.
-This process allows you to assess each garden section… enabling you to note areas requiring weeding, pest control.
-Or plant rejuvenation.
+This process allows you to assess each garden section… enabling you to note areas requiring weeding, pest control, or plant rejuvenation.
 Take this opportunity to document these observations for future reference.

 Some shrubs exhibit blooming cycles during spring, such as lilac and forsythia.
 After they have bloomed, “you can prune them back,” “which may trigger a second bloom later in the season for some plants.”.. like lilac.
 This tactic can streamline fall gardening tasks and maintain garden tidiness.